kesondrakey/flux-tools/paper/paper.md

 # Statement of need

-High-frequency (10 Hz; data recorded 10 times per second) eddy covariance measurements generate large datasets that must be carefully aggregated into half-hourly fluxes, using careful quality assurance and quality control [@Burba2021].
+High-frequency (10 Hz; data recorded 10 times per second) eddy covariance measurements generate large datasets that must be aggregated into half-hourly fluxes, using careful quality assurance and quality control [@Burba2021].
 At this high frequency, intermittent periods of sensor drift or failure are common, making manual data cleaning an integral part of the workflow.
-Tools like *EddyPro* [@EddyPro] converts raw 10Hz data into half-hourly fluxes, while R packages like *REddyProc* [@Reddyproc], and Python tools like PyFluxPro [@PyFluxPro], automate u\*-threshold filtering, gap-filling, and flux partitioning.
+Tools like *EddyPro* [@EddyPro] convert raw 10Hz data into half-hourly fluxes, while R packages like *REddyProc* [@Reddyproc], and Python tools like PyFluxPro [@PyFluxPro], automate u\*-threshold filtering, gap-filling, and flux partitioning.
 These tools excel at bulk data processing but offer no interactive means to inspect or carefully remove outliers that that require a human eye.

 In practice, data managers resort to custom scripts, extensive manual visualization, and fragmented documentation to detect and remove